nick-graveyard/nkiermaier.github.io.raw/README.md

 This is the custom code for my jekyll pages blog:
   * https://nkiermaier.github.io

-I use a plugin for category pagination which isnt supported by Github.
+I use a plugin for category indexes and pagination which isnt supported natively by Github.

 So, I maintain my code here, rebuild my blog locally on changes, and update my blog repo with the newly updated `_site` folder.

-This combined with a `.nojekyll` file in the blog repo allows hosting without build in github jekyll
+This combined with a `.nojekyll` file in the blog repo allows hosting without build in github jekyll.

 The advantage of this custom jekyll configuration: